E. F. Schumacher: Adviser to the Coal Board

-After the War, Schumacher worked as an economic advisor to, and later Chief Statistician for, the British Control Commission, which was charged with rebuilding the German economy.
+After the war, Schumacher worked as an economic advisor to, and later Chief Statistician for, the British Control Commission, which was charged with rebuilding the German economy.
 From 1950 to 1970 he was Chief Economic Adviser to the National Coal Board, one of the world's largest organisations, with 800,000 employees.
 In this position, he argued that coal, not petroleum, should be used to supply the energy needs of the world's population.
 He saw oil as a finite resource, fearing its depletion and eventually prohibitive price, and viewed with alarm the reality that "the richest and cheapest reserves are located in some of the world's most unstable countries".

 His position on the Coal Board was often mentioned later by those introducing Schumacher or his ideas.
-It is generally thought that his farsighted planning contributed to Britain's post-war economic recovery.
 Schumacher predicted the rise of OPEC and many of the problems of nuclear power.

 Thinking outside the box

-In 1955 Schumacher travelled to Burma as an economic consultant.
+In 1955, Schumacher travelled to Burma as an economic consultant.
 While there, he developed the set of principles he called "Buddhist economics", based on the belief that individuals need good work for proper human development.
 He also proclaimed that "production from local resources for local needs is the most rational way of economic life."
 He travelled throughout many Third World countries, encouraging local governments to create self-reliant economies.
 Schumacher's experience led him to become a pioneer of what is now called appropriate technology: user-friendly and ecologically suitable technology applicable to the scale of the community; a concept very close to Ivan Illich's conviviality.
 He founded the Intermediate Technology Development Group (now Practical Action) in 1966.
 His theories of development have been summed up for many in catch phrases such as "intermediate size", and "intermediate technology".
 He was a trustee of Scott Bader Commonwealth and in 1970 the president of the Soil Association.

 E. F. Schumacher was greatly influenced by Mahatma Gandhi and J. C. Kumarappa and Gandhi's concepts of "economy of permanence" and appropriate technology.
 While delivering the Gandhi Memorial Lecture at the Gandhian Institute of Studies at Varanasi (India) in 1973, Schumacher described Gandhi as the greatest "people's economist" whose economic thinking was compatible with spirituality as opposed to materialism.

 Influence

-Schumacher was influenced by Richard Henry Tawney, Mahatma Gandhi, Leopold Kohr, Gautama Buddha, Karl Marx, John Ruskin and the Catholic Church throughout his life.
+Schumacher was influenced by Richard Henry Tawney, Mahatma Gandhi, Leopold Kohr, Gautama Buddha, Adam Smith, Karl Marx, John Maynard Keynes, A.T.
+Ariyaratne, John Ruskin and the Catholic Church throughout his life.
 He and his solutions to the great economic problems influence the Schumacher Center for a New Economics, The Arche, George McRobie, William Schweke, and many others.